Like a Virgin (song): Recording and release

-Jason Corsaro, the record's audio engineer, persuaded Rodgers to use digital recording, a new technique at the time which Corsaro believed was going to be the "future" of recording because test pressings always sounded consistent.
-To ensure this, Corsaro used a Sony 3324 24-track DASH recorder, and a Sony F1 PCM adaptor for the stereo mix; Madonna recorded her vocals inside a small, wooden, high-ceilinged piano room at the back of Studio C, also known as Power Station's "R&B room".
-Corsaro then placed gobos around her while using the top capsule of a stereo AKG C24 tube microphone, with a Schoeps microphone preamplifier and a Pultec equalizer; "that was part of the Power Station way — nothing was subtle and everything had a particular sound", the engineer recalled.
-Once the track was approved, Robert Sabino added the keyboard parts, playing mostly a Sequential Circuits Prophet-5, as well as some Rhodes piano and acoustic piano; Rodgers also played a Synclavier.
-Madonna, although not required, was present every minute of the recording sessions and the mixing process, Corsaro commented: "Nile was there most of the time, but she was there all of the time.
+Corsaro persuaded Rodgers to record the sessions digitally, using a Sony 3324 24-track DASH recorder and a Sony F1 PCM adaptor for the stereo mix.
+Madonna recorded her lead vocals in a small wooden piano room adjoining Studio C, where Corsaro surrounded her with gobos and used an AKG C24 tube microphone with a Schoeps preamplifier and a Pultec equalizer.
+He recalled that Rodgers was particularly demanding about vocal pitch, but described Madonna as highly professional throughout the process.
+After the rhythm tracks were completed, Robert Sabino added keyboards, primarily using a Prophet-5, along with Rhodes and acoustic piano, while Rodgers also played a Synclavier.
+Madonna remained present throughout the recording and mixing sessions, with Corsaro recalling that "Nile was there most of the time, but she was there all of the time.
 She never left".